kirk24788/KPS/README.md

  * `player.isMounted` - returns true if the player is mounted (exception: Nagrand Mounts do not count as mounted since you can cast while riding)
  * `player.isFalling` - returns true if the player is currently falling.
+ * `player.timeToShard` - returns average time to the next soul shard.
+ * `player.isFallingFor(<seconds>)` - returns true if the player is falling longer than n seconds.
  * `player.IsSwimming` - returns true if the player is currently swimming.
  * `player.isInRaid` - returns true if the player is currently in Raid.
  * `player.timeInCombat` - returns number of seconds in combat